MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-iirfunction.md

 **More about the filterâ€™s recursive formula**

-* Given an input array X and coefficients arrays a, b of lengths n-a and n-b respectively, the transfer function of the filter, generating the output array Y, is defined by (see also in Wikipedia):
+* Given an input array X and coefficients arrays a, b of lengths n_a and n_b respectively, the transfer function of the filter, generating the output array Y, is defined by (see also in Wikipedia):

 <div align="center">
 Y<sub>i</sub> = a<sub>0</sub><sup>-1</sup>(b<sub>0</sub>X<sub>i</sub>